 The Unbar Alcoholics Anonymous group is exclusively for attorneys.
 They have been meeting for almost 30 years on Wednesdays 12:15–1:30 p.m.
-The meeting is in Seattle at the Skinner Building, 1326 Fifth Ave., 7th floor.
+The meeting is in Seattle at the Skinner Building, 1326 Fifth Ave., seventh floor.
+For more information contact the Unbar at firstname.lastname@example.org.

 If you would like a peer advisor to discuss your difficulties with alcohol or other substances, or to join you at a meeting, contact the Member Wellness Program at 206-727-8267, and we can arrange an introduction.
 For more information about the Unbar take a look at this article from Bar News.